TachyonicProject/blueprints/docs/source/netrino/index.rst

 One of the end goals is for the system to do the life cycle management of services.

-These services could be anything, from simple services like email, SIP or VPN services, to more complex ones like MPLS Layer3 VPNs or Metro Ethernet.
+These services could be anything, from simple services like email, SIP or VPN services, to more complex ones like end-to-end MPLS Layer3 VPNs or Metro Ethernet.

+The term "service" is used here, but it means more than just a service that is provided to a customer.
+It can also eg. reference an internal service.
+For example, one could create a service that monitors some usage, and if some threshold is exceeded, send an alert, update some config on one device, remove some other config and add some additional config on another device.

+Another example might be a service that periodically connects to devices to gather some data in order to store it, so that it can be retrieved again for graphing purposes.

-For this purpose, Netrino has multiple roles.
-It has an Element manager, Resource manager, Templating engine and Service designer.
+For these purposes, Netrino has multiple roles.
+It has an Element manager, Resource manager, Service designer, Service Request Manager and Service scheduler.

 .. image:: /_static/img/NetrinoOverview.png

 This page contains the blueprint for the design of Netrino.